NREL/ROSCO/docs/source/standard_use.rst

 * :code:`DISCON.IN` has :code:`"Cp_Ct_Cq.NREL5MW.txt"` as the :code:`PerfFileName` input

 The ROSCO_toolbox has methods for running OpenFAST (and other) binary executables using system calls, as well as post-processing tools in `ofTools/ <https://github.com/NREL/ROSCO_toolbox/tree/develop/ROSCO_toolbox/ofTools>`_.
-For more extensive post-processing tools, please see pCrunch (link).

 Several example scripts are set up to quickly simulate ROSCO with OpenFAST: